 These days, it's always something.

 You might think Ensaladilla would be a safe vegetarian option, but sometimes this simple potato salad with mayonnaise also contains tuna or prawns.
 And even gazpacho contains bread.

 But don't let food sensitivities stop you from traveling.
 We enjoyed Spain even though ham is ubiquitous all over, and they like their prawns as well.

 If your server is clueless about what's in a dish, ask him to check with the chef.

 I've not figured out an easy way to avoid wheat or gluten, but the least complicated way to avoid the meats is to tell the waiter that you're a vegetarian.
 “Soy vegetariano/a.
 Que tapas no tienen carne ni pescado?”
 (I’m vegetarian, which tapas don’t have any meat or seafood?)
 I don't know if that always does the trick, but I do know that they never brought us anything that even slightly resembled meat or prawns when we said that.

 We were thrilled whenever a waiter brought us a bowl of olives or a few pieces of cheese.

 Avoiding tourist areas pays off: Prices and food are better on the side streets.
 But if because you don't speak Spanish, don't worry about that.
 English tourists have paved the way for you, as have the movies and public schools, so you'll find English is widely spoken in larger cities.

 Feel free to use whatever Spanish you know; it enhances the travel experience.
 Keep in mind that most people don't mind when visitors mangle their language.
 They just appreciate the effort.

 In Barcelona and the surrounding area, you may overhear some people talking in something other than Spanish.
 They are speaking Catalan, the regional language (and the reason why there's an independence movement in that region).
-Speak to them in Spanish and they'll understand, however.
+If you only speak Spanish, don't worry; they'll understand.